Experience the Dandenongs

 Winter photography can be both stunning and challenging.
 Cold temperatures and winds make operating cameras challenging, yet there are ways to overcome them.
 Wear thick and warm gloves when shooting with your hands as fingers can become particularly susceptible to freezing fast in extreme cold.
 Alternatively, try layering two sets of gloves – one grippy pair under another warmer pair so as to keep control of shutter and zoom without freezing fingers!

-READ Autumn Crafts and Workshops in the Dandenongs
+READ The Best Bed and Breakfast in the Dandenongs

 Utilizing different lenses and perspectives is also an excellent way to enhance winter photography.
 A macro lens can capture intricate details like frost or snowflakes while wide-angle lenses capture larger landscapes.
 You could also experiment with filters such as polarizing filters which reduce glare and reflections.